19hours/sg-statutes/Acts/Evidence Act.md

 ### Fraud or collusion in obtaining judgment or incompetency of court may be proved

 46\.
-Any party to a suit or other proceeding may show that any judgment, order or decree which is relevant under section 42, 43 or 44, and which has been proved by the adverse party, was delivered by a court not competent to deliver it or was obtained by fraud or collusion.
+Any party to a suit or other proceeding may show that any judgment, order or decree which is relevant under section 42, 43(1) or 44, and which has been proved by the adverse party, was delivered by a court not competent to deliver it or was obtained by fraud or collusion.

 Opinions of third persons when relevant

 ### Opinions of experts

-47\.—(1) When the court has to form an opinion upon a point of foreign law or of science or art, or as to the identity or genuineness of handwriting or finger impressions, the opinions upon that point of persons specially skilled in such foreign law, science or art, or in questions as to the identity or genuineness of handwriting or finger impressions, are relevant facts.
+47\.—(1) Subject to subsection (4)subsection (4), when the court is likely to derive assistance from an opinion upon a point of scientific, technical or other specialised knowledge, the opinions of experts upon that point are relevant facts.

-(2) Such persons are called experts.

-Illustration

-(a)

-The question is whether the death ofAwas caused by poison.

-The opinions of experts as to the symptoms produced by the poison by whichAis supposed to have died are relevant.

-(b)

-The question is whetherA, at the time of doing a certain act, was by reason of unsoundness of mind, incapable of knowing the nature of the act or that he was doing what was either wrong or contrary to law.

-The opinions of experts upon the question whether symptoms exhibited byAcommonly show unsoundness of mind, and whether such unsoundness of mind usually renders persons incapable of knowing the nature of the acts which they do or of knowing that what they do is either wrong or contrary to law, are relevant.

-(c)

-The question is whether a certain document was written byA.
-Another document is produced which is proved or admitted to have been written byA.

-The opinions of experts on the question whether the 2 documents were written by the same person or by different persons are relevant.
+(2) An expert is a person with such scientific, technical or other specialised knowledge based on training, study or experience.

+(3) The opinion of an expert shall not be irrelevant merely because the opinion or part thereof relates to a matter of common knowledge.

+(4) An opinion which is otherwise relevant under subsection (1)subsection (1) shall not be relevant if the court is of the view that it would not be in the interests of justice to treat it as relevant.

+[Act 4 of 2012 wef 01/08/2012]

 ### Facts bearing upon opinions of experts